ybs294000/SalaryScope/README.md

 ### Resume-Based Prediction (NLP)
 - Upload a resume (PDF format)
+- Resume Analysis also includes an Offer Letter workflow for extracting structured compensation fields and employment terms from offer-letter PDFs before reusing them in SalaryScope
 - Automatic extraction of: Job Title, Years of Experience, Skills, Education Level, Country
 - Resume scoring out of 100 across three dimensions: experience (up to 40), education (up to 30), and skills (up to 30); profile strength label: Basic, Moderate, or Strong
 - Extraction quality panel showing which fields were auto-matched and which need manual review, with per-field provenance (extractor used, value found, source)